 Dr Carmen Falagan Rodriguez

-For the next three years I will be working in the project NEMO: Near-zero-waste recycling of low-grade sulphidic mining waste for critical-metal, mineral and construction raw-material production in a circular economy.
-My primary research will focus on developing and testing innovative bio-leaching processes using acidophilic microorganisms.
+I am working in the project NEMO: Near-zero-waste recycling of low-grade sulphidic mining waste for critical-metal, mineral and construction raw-material production in a circular economy.
+My primary research focuses on developing and testing innovative bio-leaching processes using acidophilic microorganisms.
+More information about the project can be found in this link.

-I am also colaborating in the project Metal-microb-mineral interactions and biomineralization mechanisms in acidophilic anaerobes: Geochemical, microbiological and biotechnological implications in collaboration with the Geological Survey of Spain and the Penn State University.
+I collaborated in the project Metal-microb-mineral interactions and biomineralization mechanisms in acidophilic anaerobes: Geochemical, microbiological and biotechnological implications in collaboration with the Geological Survey of Spain and the Penn State University.
+You can find project outcomes in this link.

-Extreme environments: acidic pit lakes, acid mine drainages, hydrothermal vents, volcanic lakes.
+Extreme environments: acidic environments, hydrothermal vents, seabed sediments.

 Resource recovery from waste.